Archive 12 Tips on How to Increase Focus While Studying

 It’s not so easy for kids today to focus on studying for long periods of time.
 With so much interesting content over the net, they can find distractions at arm’s length.
 On the other hand, their future depends on the efforts they make during their adolescence.
 That’s why worried parents often want to know how to increase focus while studying so that they can help their children.

-It was not the same in our time before smartphones came.
+It was not the same back in the day before smartphones came.
 I remember wanting to go outside and play with my friends.
 But hanging out with friends wasn’t possible until I’ve gotten some work done.
-Fortunately, I was done studying when smartphones came and I didn’t have to deal with so much distraction.
-But let’s take a look at ways that we can help our kids focus better on their studies despite all the distractions.
+Fortunately, I was done studying when smartphones came and I didn’t have to deal with so many distractions and the memory loss that comes with it.

 How to Improve Concentration and Memory While Studying